rwblokzijl/Msc-thesis-EuroToken/thesis.md

 delegated completely to the validator.

-One possible criticism of this solution is that by its reliance on central gateways, the problem of network-level double spending prevention only moves to the level of the gateways.
+One possible criticism of this solution is that by its reliance on central validators, the problem of network-level double spending prevention only moves to the level of the validators.

 In the context of decentralized finance (DeFi) this would disqualify the system entirely, but in the context of a trans European payment system, some level of centralisation can be tolerated and might even be desirable.
 Institutions have been the daily drivers of our monetary system for a very long time, and while not without its issues, the system has overall been successful.
-The issue of the auditing of the gateways can also be solved in the same method at it has been in traditional systems.
+The issue of the auditing of the validators can also be solved in the same method at it has been in traditional systems.
 The digitally standardised nature of the system, would make this process much easier, and be nearly automatic.